concrete-actions-2025/concrete-actions-2025/list-of-actions.md

   - NYC Mayoral elections [[3]](https://region9a.uaw.org/news/dreamnyc)

 ## Exercise Your Free Speech!
-- Use your platform--however small--to spread awareness
+- Use your platform--however small--to spread awareness - write, speak, create art!
-- [Science advocacy](https://sciencehomecoming.com/) Talk about how science and science funding is essential for public and environmental health and supports national and local economy, and why the attacks on NIH, NSF, CDC, universities etc are wrong.
+- [Science advocacy](https://sciencehomecoming.com/).
+Talk about how science and science funding is essential for public and environmental health and supports national and local economy, and why the attacks on federal agencies such as NIH, CDC, NSF and universities are wrong.
 - Join protests against the Trump agenda, whether in the U.S. or abroad [1](https://www.theguardian.com/world/live/2025/apr/05/hands-off-protests-trump-administration)
   - Upcoming: [Hands Off: April 19](https://www.fiftyfifty.one/)
   - [Know Your Rights](know-your-rights.md#protesting)